cucumber/react-components/README.md

-# Cucumber-React
+# @cucumber/react-components

-Cucumber-React is a set of React components for rendering Gherkin documents and Cucumber results.
+> A set of React components for rendering Gherkin documents and Cucumber results.

 ## Screenshot